toralf/torutils/README.md

 ```

 Then (re-)start Tor.
-The current settings of your firewall are printed by:
+The current settings/stats of your network traffix filtering are printed by:

 ```bash
 sudo ./ipv4-rules.sh
 ```

-They should look similar to these [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) examples.
+They should do look similar to the [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) example.
 The packages [iptables](https://www.netfilter.org/projects/iptables/) and [jq](https://stedolan.github.io/jq/) are required,
 eg. for Debian run: